monstrue/MongoDBAtlas-IBM-AIMLv2/Guides/AtlasSetup.md

 * Go to “Clusters” submenu, under “Atlas” on the left menu.

-* Click on the "Collections" button and create a database called `gcpdemo` with a collection called `democol`
+* Click on the "Collections" button and create a database called `ibmdemo` with a collection called `democol`

 * Go to “Clusters” submenu, under “Atlas” on the left menu.